AkshitIreddy/AI-starter-project-collection/README.md

 # AI-starter-projects
-A collection of some of my old starter AI mini projects.
+A collection of classic AI projects.